releng-tool/releng-tool-docs/content/guides/environment.md

 :::{versionadded} 0.10
 :::

-The cache directory to use.
+Configures the cache directory to use.
 By default, the cache directory used is configured to `<root>/cache`.
 If a user does not override a cache directory using the [`--cache-dir` argument](arg-cache-dir), the `RELENG_CACHE_DIR` option can be used to override this location.

 See also [`CACHE_DIR`](env-cache-dir).